micmejia/bible-dump/AMPC/Matthew/Matt 18.md

-Truly I tell you, whatever you forbid _and_ declare to be improper and unlawful on earth must be [^e]what is already forbidden in heaven, and whatever you permit _and_ declare proper and lawful on earth must be [^f]what is already permitted in heaven.
+Truly I tell you, whatever you forbid _and_ declare to be improper and unlawful on earth must be what is already forbidden in heaven, and whatever you permit _and_ declare proper and lawful on earth must be what is already permitted in heaven.